The Ozark Mountain Daredevils: 2020s

+The band's late 1980s drummer and washboard player Rick "Lumpy" Davidson, aged 72, died on February 21, 2020, after a bout with cancer.

-The band has been very active on their Facebook account posting stories, pictures, news, and videos.
+The band has been very active on their Facebook account posting stories, pictures, news and videos.
 One post from December 2021 announced a project celebrating the bands 50th anniversary in 2022, the publication of The Ozark Mountain Daredevils on Record: A Narrative Discography.

-Band bassist Michael "Supe" Granda won $9,500 on the December 24, 2021, episode of Wheel of Fortune but did not win his game on that episode.
+Band bassist Michael "Supe" Granda appeared on the December 24, 2021 episode of Wheel of Fortune and won $9,500.

-To further mark their 50th anniversary, the band announced a return to their hometown to perform three gigs at The Landers Theatre (on March 17–19, 2022), where they'd played their first gig in 1972 still under the name "Family Tree".
+To further mark their 50th anniversary, the band announced a return to their hometown to perform three gigs at The Landers Theatre (on March 17–19, 2022), where they had played their first gig in 1972, still under the name "Family Tree".

 On May 17, 2022, the group went to Nashville to make their Grand Ole Opry debut as part of their Time Warp Tour, celebrating their Fiftieth Year Anniversary.
 And on June 30 their documentary, Ozark Mountain Daredevils Backstage, debuted on PBS Television.

+In June 2023, the band released the digital single "More Cowbell" on all streaming platforms.
+Tom Whitlock, who occasionally filled in on drums in the early 1980s, died around 2023.

+In March 2024, the group announced they would be playing a farewell tour that summer, joined by Pure Prairie League.

+Larry Lee died on May 10, 2025, at the age of 78.